jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 1. Use the latest version of the app by yourself.

 After every implemented task you must have the correct working app which deployed somewhere.

+## Promote the App
+to let users know about the project

+write an articles
+film the video.

 ## Conclusion
 Let’s recap the most useful tips: